yxy-2004/OBIA-LT-Cropland-Abandonment/README.md

 (3)Run RF_probability_batch.js to obtain monthly probability maps (4)Run LandTrendr_abandonment.js to detect abandonment
 This completes the reproducible pipeline.

+Data Availability Statement

+The Sentinel-2 imagery used in this study is publicly available through the Google Earth Engine data catalog.
+Due to data-use restrictions and privacy considerations, the parcel boundary data and training samples are not publicly shared.
+However, the complete analysis workflow, model implementation, and parameter settings are fully documented and openly available in this repository, enabling reproducibility using equivalent input data.

 ## License
 Open-source under the MIT License.